Django Hosting: Compare Hosting

 What are the alternatives to Django?

-There are several solutions for the open source development of applications for e-commerce, social media, and more that give programmers faster methods for building applications.
 Ruby On Rails is a popular alternative to Django that leverages the Ruby programming language with Rails framework.
-Two common development framework alternatives to Django that aid in PHP development are CodeIgniter and the Zend Framework.
+For PHP development, alternatives include CodeIgniter and the Zend Framework.

-There are a lot of similarities between Django/Python and Ruby On Rails.
-While both run on server side frameworks and have a large community of developers that can help a new programmer learn the ins and outs of the platforms - the comparables pretty much end there.
-Rails is great for getting up and running and uses a lot of pattern matching to streamline code.
-Python and Django allow for a lot more flexibility and a lighter updating cycle compared to Ruby On Rails.
+Rails uses a lot of pattern matching to streamline code.
+Django allows for a lot more flexibility and a lighter updating cycle.
 If you want to get your code up and operating faster, give Rails a try.
-If you want more flexibility and customizations, Django is a better bet.
+If you want more flexibility and customizations, Django is a better choice.